Birth Mother Resources is a great place to find information to help pregnant women and birth mothers find financial, emotional and medical assistance

 • Category D - drugs that have clear health risks for the fetus and include alcohol, lithium (used to treat manic depression), phenytoin (Dilantin), and most chemotherapy drugs to treat cancer.
 In some cases, chemotherapy drugs are given during pregnancy.

 Whether or not you should continue taking medicine during pregnancy is a serious question.
 But, if you stop taking medicine that you need, this could harm both you and your baby.
-An example of this is if you have an infection called toxoplasmosis, which you can get from handling cat feces or eating infected meat.
-It can cause problems with the brain, eyes, heart, and other organs of a growing fetus.
-This infection requires treatment with antibiotics.
+You should always consult with your health care provider about whether the benefits of taking a medication outweighs the risk for you and your baby.

 For additional information please visit the links Drugs and Pregnancy, as well as Pregnancy Risks and Pregnancy and Smoking.
 Also please visit the websites: